2024–present Serbian anti-corruption protests: 15. za 15

-On 17 March, the Judicial Authority Union announced that all employees of judicial authorities, courts, public prosecutor's offices and penal institutions will go on a full-day strike on 18 March.
-According to the statement, all employees will stop working in the premises of their institutions.
+On 17 March, the Judicial Authority Union announced that all employees of judicial authorities, courts, public prosecutor's offices and penal institutions will go on a one-day strike on 18 March.
 On the same day, citizens of Obrenovac gathered in front of the municipal building on the main square to express their dissatisfaction after a video of municipal members leaving Belgrade's Pioneer Park was released on social media.
 The protesters threw eggs at the entrance door of the municipality and its employees.
 The assistant to the mayor in charge of social activities and education, Dragan Blažić Vivak, was hit in the head with several eggs.
 Six protesters were arrested after the incident.

 On 18 March, in a TV interview, president Vučić said "Faculty professors who do nothing, except participate in blockades, will get potatoes.
 Tomorrow, I think, this part will be paid out for them.
 They will get nothing.
 There is currently joy in millions of homes in Serbia.
 People do not want anyone to rob them."

-On 19 March, several dozen citizens of Sremska Mitrovica gathered in front of the local City Administration building, dissatisfied with the fact that a large number of city officials, including Mayor Branislav Nedimović, falsely presented themselves as students at a camp in Pioneer Park in Belgrade, and on that occasion several demonstrators spat on Nedimović.
-Members of the European Parliament Vladimir Prebilič and Gordan Bosanac from the Greens group addressed a letter to European Commission President Ursula von der Leyen expressing deep concern regarding her scheduled meeting with President Vučić next week.
+On 19 March, several dozen citizens of Sremska Mitrovica gathered in front of the local City Administration building, dissatisfied with the fact that a large number of city officials, including Mayor Branislav Nedimović, falsely presented themselves as students at a camp in Pioneer Park in Belgrade.
+Many protesters spat on Nedimović.
+Members of the European Parliament Vladimir Prebilič and Gordan Bosanac from the Greens group addressed a letter to European Commission President Ursula von der Leyen expressing deep concern about her scheduled meeting with President Vučić next week.

-On 21 March, a planned SNS meeting in Niš was cancelled after protesters threw eggs at party officials, leading police to blockade the historic building of the Officers Club, where the meeting was to be held.
-Ana Brnabić, Miloš Vučević, and Darko Glišić were supposed to be in attendance; mayor Dragoslav Pavlović, who was also planning on attending, was splashed with water and his guards were pelted with eggs.
+On 21 March, a planned SNS meeting in Niš was cancelled after protesters threw eggs at party officials, leading police to blockade the historic building of the Officers Club where the meeting was to be held.
+Ana Brnabić, Miloš Vučević, and Darko Glišić were supposed to be in attendance; mayor Dragoslav Pavlović, who was also planning on attending, was splashed with water and pelted with eggs.
 That same day, around 10.000 people attended a commemorative walk in Novi Sad to pay their respects to Vukašin Crnčević, a 19-year-old who died earlier that day from serious injuries sustained four months earlier in the collapse of the railway station canopy in Novi Sad.
 In Bogatić, protesters threw eggs at the municipality building and at the restaurant owned by the local SNS municipal functionary.
 That same day, the mother of one of the victim of the canopy collapse informed the public that she had received threats and photoshopped pictures of her dead son because of her support for the protesters; she reported the case to the police, who dismissed these claims.